 Are there many things better than large fluffy beach towel?
 Probably not.

-These classic resort-style beach towels are extra large.
-Perfect for a day of fun on the beach.
+I love classic resort-style beach towels that are extra large.
+They’re perfect for a day of fun on the beach.

 Sand-free beach mat